Ireland in the Eurovision Song Contest 2022

-Ireland participated in the Eurovision Song Contest 2022 in Turin, Italy with the song "That's Rich" performed by Brooke.
+Ireland was represented at the Eurovision Song Contest 2022 in Turin, Italy with the song "That's Rich" performed by Brooke.
 The Irish broadcaster Raidió Teilifís Éireann (RTÉ) organised the national final Eurosong 2022 in order to select the Irish entry for the 2022 contest.
-Six songs faced the votes of a studio jury, an international jury and a public televote which determined the final selection.
+Six songs faced the votes of an international jury, a studio jury and a public televote which ultimately resulted in the selection of the Irish Eurovision entry.

 Ireland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 10, "That's Rich" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Ireland placed 15th out of the 18 participating countries in the semi-final with 47 points.